pabloprd/quick_gene_expression_analysis/README.md

 ## Workflow

-Example code to get users started.
+These functions only work with

 ## Input Data

 I will describe the input data here.
-Mostly you will be working with RCC files.
+You will only be working with RCC files and an associated metadata.csv file
+- You will need a metadata file with the sample names along with the associated features
+- You will need to read in the counts from the RCC file so they look like this:
+- insert image here

 ## Results